Plant Growth Factors: Temperature

 Explain the science behind the following gardening questions:

-1. Why did I have so much winter injury on my trees and shrubs?
+o Why did my trees and shrubs have so much winter injury?
 While it was dry and windy, temperatures were not extremely cold.

-2. My arborvitae are bleached tan from the winter.
+o My arborvitaes are bleached tan from the winter.
 Will they green-up with spring temperatures?